-Our approach to capital allocation remains consistent, disciplined and opportunistic.
-Every decision is made with an uncompromising focus on maximizing long-term shareholder value.
+We remain consistent and disciplined in evaluating acquisition targets or disposition opportunities, always with an uncompromising focus on maximizing long-term value for our shareholders.
 Our strategy encompasses:

 - Capitalizing on Opportunity: Harvest capital from fully stabilized assets and recycle that capital selectively to acquire under-appreciated or under-leased assets in high-barrier-to-entry markets with strong fundamentals. - Creating Value: Reposition assets to Paramount's standards by leveraging our best-in-class, vertically integrated operating platform, improving the property's growth profile and attractiveness in the market, thereby creating value.